Relations between Information and Estimation in Discrete-Time L\'evy Channels: Channels and loss functions: a discussion

-On the other side, \cite{Taborda--Perez2012,Guo2012} took a different view.
+We briefly discuss the key differences between our approach and existing approaches to establishing information-estimation results in channels beyond Gaussian and Poisson.
+From now on we discuss the general natural exponential families introduced in Section~\ref{subsec.nef} and do not constrain ourselves to the discrete-time L\'evy channels.
+Targeting at several members of the natural exponential family, \cite{taborda2014information} took a view different from ours.
 They called an input amplification factor $a$ to be the parameter of interest.
-In other words, suppose $ax_1 = \kappa'(\theta_1), ax_2 = \kappa'(\theta_2), a> 0$, and consider point mass inputs $ax_1,ax_2$, we have
+In other words, suppose $ax_1 = \kappa'(\theta_1), ax_2 = \kappa'(\theta_2), a> 0$, and consider deterministic inputs $ax_1,ax_2$, we have

-and the parameter $a$ is the parameter with respect to which \cite{Taborda--Perez2012,Guo2012} analyze the derivatives of mutual information and relative entropy.
+and the parameter $a$ is the parameter with respect to which \cite{taborda2014information} analyze the derivatives of mutual information and relative entropy.

-Essentially, \cite{Taborda--Perez2012,Guo2012} worked on generalizing (\ref{eqn.apara}) to random inputs $X$.
-However, it seems to the authors that even in the degenerate scalar case (\ref{eqn.apara}), the parameter $a$ may not display consistent properties for different channel models.
+Essentially, \cite{taborda2014information} worked on generalizing (\ref{eqn.apara}) to random inputs $X$.
+However, it seems to the authors that even in the deterministic inputs case (\ref{eqn.apara}), the parameter $a$ may not display consistent properties for different channel models.
 Indeed, if we take derivatives on both sides of (\ref{eqn.apara}), we will obtain

 where $f(x) = x\phi'(x), d_f(x,y) = f(x) - f(y) - f'(y)(x-y)$.
 However, $\phi(x)$ being a convex function does not imply $f(x) = x\phi'(x)$ is also a convex function, hence $d_f(x,y)$ may not be a Bregman divergence, and is not necessarily non-negative.
 Coincidentally, for Gaussian and Poisson models, the Bregman divergence generated by $x\phi'(x)$ and $\phi(x)$ are equal up to a multiplicative factor.
 Indeed, we have